solita/solita.github.com/_posts/2018-09-06-fullstack-typed-api-with-typescript.md

 }
 ```

-Let's also create helpers for string, number, object and array in the similar
+Let's also create helpers for string, number, object and array in a similar
 fashion:

 ```ts